alex-fedorenk0/ml-bookcamp/capstone_project_1/README.md

 # Model selection

 As a base model I have used Xception.
-Unfortunately I had to train the model locally on a laptop with entry-level gpu and it was a pain to test multiple models.
-Nevertheless this model even with basic parameters has shown a good performance on testing dataset, so after adjusting the learning rate I decided to proceed to deployment stage
+After basic tuning this model has shown a good performance on testing dataset.

 # Dependency management